Using Creativity to Tailor Teaching Methods to Each Individual Student

-I am a mechanical engineering and mathematics student at the University of South Florida and a professional tutor servicing the Tampa Bay area.
-I graduated from Land O Lakes High School with a Bilingual IB Diploma with the recognition of AP Scholar with Distinction, as well as having earned 52 college credits in High School.
+I am a recent graduate from the University of South Florida and a professional tutor servicing the Tampa Bay area.
+I graduated from USF with a B.A. in Computational and Applied Mathematics and from Land O Lakes High School with a Bilingual IB Diploma with the recognition of AP Scholar with Distinction, while earning 52 college credits in High School.
 Due to my high standardized test scores in high school, I earned a 4 year, $36k scholarship to USF as well as the full Bright Futures scholarship.
 Besides tutoring, I am going to school and trying to help jump start a small engineering company.

 What helped me get into tutoring and helping other students was that growing up, I realized that my feelings towards math and the sciences were vastly different than those of my classmates.
 A lot of them considered math and science hard, useless, and boring.
 Chances are that if you are on this page, you or your child has voiced similar feelings.
 Why is that?